Peking University: 21st century (2001–present)

-In July 2021, the College of Future Technology at Peking University was officially inaugurated.

-On September 6, 2021, the new Changping campus of Peking University was officially opened, welcoming the first batch of teachers and students.
-The new campus in Changping is the first real large-scale new campus built by Peking University in recent years, and is also a major strategic deployment of the school for the future.
-On September 30, Peking University Lanyuan Centre was officially launched.
+On 6 September 2021, the new Changping campus of Peking University was officially opened, welcoming the first batch of teachers and students.
+On 30 September, Peking University Lanyuan Centre was officially launched.
 The first dean of Lanyuan Centre is Ke Yang, Professor of Peking University School of Clinical Oncology and a foreign academician of the American Academy of Medical Sciences.
 In October, Peking University officially announced the establishment of Peking University School of Computer Science, which means the computer major of Peking University was officially upgraded from a department to a school.
 Yang Fuqing, Academician of the Chinese Academy of Sciences, served as the honorary president.
-In November, the School of Artificial Intelligence of Peking University was established.

-In 2021, “Peking University Campus Nature Reserve” was selected for the “Biodiversity 100+ Global Typical Cases” at the UN Biodiversity Conference (COP15) as the first case of campus nature reserve in China.
+In 2022, Peking University and Lancet established a commission on healthy aging in China.
+The Commission's purpose is to re-focus the debate on aging not just on the risks of China's aging population but on opportunities by "unleashing the intellectual and vocational capacities of the older population and the whole of Chinese society."

-In June 2022, the International University Sports Federation (FISU) released the first series of “Healthy Campus” list.
+In June 2022, the International University Sports Federation (FISU) released the first series of "Healthy Campus" list.
 Peking University, as the only Chinese university that has obtained platinum certification from the International University Sports Federation, participated in 4 projects and became the only representative from China among 130 projects worldwide.

+In March 2025, PKU split its former Faculty of Information and Engineering into two new faculties—Faculty of Informatics and Faculty of Engineering, with the latter having added two newly established schools—School of Advanced Manufacturing and Robotics and School of Mechanics and Engineering Science.